-A shortbread is a hard cookie that keeps well—and has a mouthwatering taste (thanks to the butter!).
+A shortbread is a hard cookie that keeps well—and has a mouthwatering taste.
 While shortbreads can be baked into fingers, we also like the circle or “petticoat” style, which is divided into slices.

 Shape into medium-thick, round cakes the size of a saucer, place on cookie sheets, prick with a fork, and flute the edges.

 - Or, press into a large circle about 8 to 10 inches across and about ¾ inch thick.
 Mark out 16 ‘slices’ with a knife (just don’t cut all the way through) and put this on the cookie sheets.
 Or you can use any round cake pan.
 Prick dough with a fork and flute the edges with your thumb and forefinger.